-Well, look no further than the Chrome web store.
-I’ve done all the legwork and sorted through dozens of Photoshop alternatives for Chromebooks and chose only the best of the best.
+I’ve done all the legwork and sorted through dozens of free Photoshop alternatives for Chromebooks and chose only the best of the best.

 Let’s get started.
 We’ve got a lot to cover.

-The following apps do everything I need as a substitute to the real thing, so it works fine for me.
+The following apps do everything I need as a substitute for the real thing, so it works fine for me.

-However, just because it works for me doesn’t mean it’ll work for your needs.
+However, just because it works for my needs doesn’t mean it’ll work for your needs.

 Nonetheless, let’s move onto the list already.
+You may find serendipity.
 Woot.

 Photoshop Alternative #1: Pixlr

-Pixlr has a full-fledged interface and can run directly in your Chrome browser.
-It looks the most similar to Photoshop in my opinion and works almost the same way.
-You can clearly see that Pixlr design is inspired by Photoshop.
+Pixlr has a full-fledged interface that looks very similar to Photoshop and Paint.net in its layout.
+You have all your quick-access tools on the left and toolbars up top.
+Out of the bunch on this list, it looks the most similar to Photoshop and works almost the same way.
+You can clearly see that the Pixlr layout and tool names are inspired by Adobe Photoshop.

-Some basic tools include red-eye reduction, spot heal, clone, sharpen, blur, drawing tools, contrast, a variety of filters and effects, and your basic levels, curves, saturation, hue, brightness and contrast adjustments.
-You can also use your common go-to tools such as lasso and pen.
+You get all the basic effects like red-eye reduction, spot heal, clone, sharpen, blur, drawing tools, contrast, and a variety of filters and effects.
+You can also adjust basic levels, curves, saturation, hue, brightness and contrast, and a few more.
+You can also use some familiar tools like the lasso and pen tools.